localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 ## CloudWatch Basics

-CloudWatch can help you to get a better understanding about how your AWS infrastructure resources behave over time.
+CloudWatch can help you to get a better understanding of how your AWS infrastructure resources behave over time.
 While some metrics are collected automatically, e.g., the execution of Lambdas, you can also define custom metrics you would like to monitor.
 To that end, you can use the CloudWatch API [`put-metric-data`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudwatch/put-metric-data.html).

 Here are some basic commands to get started:
 ```sh